aadityasethi/AadiBlog/_posts/2021-02-25-Tipeshwar.md

 tags: [Jungle, Safari, Trip]
 ---

 My family has been going on trips in past in winters, but this time as my  sister had her exams, hence Dad and Son outing was decided… for a trip to a wildlife sanctuary.
-Visit to Tipeshwar Wildlife Sanctuary , which is in Yavatmal district of Maharashtra, was a dream come true.
+Visit to Tipeshwar Wildlife Sanctuary, which is in Yavatmal district of Maharashtra, was a dream come true.

 ![_config.yml]({{ site.baseurl }}/assets/img/group_photo.jpg)
 ***A click right before our first Safari***